 Design is one of the most essential tools we have for communicating who we are and what we value, and it plays a vital role in creating desire for our food and maximizing guests’ experience.Raphael Abreu, Head of Design at Restaurant Brands International

-The way that Burger King and other design-led brands create this consistency is through the use of design systems.
+The way that Burger King and other design-led brands create this consistency across multiple channels is through the use of design systems.
 Design systems offer a set of visual standards and specifications that help companies establish a unique brand identity that is consistently experienced across all channels—both physical and virtual.
 In many ways, the design system is the brand.

 For web developers building frontend experiences across mobile, desktop, and web, design systems have become part of the common vocabulary.
 Although a design system can mean many things - from pure design specifications to actual, working UI components - it often boils down to a shared UI library that can be used and reused across any web project.

 Now, this is easy enough to do with the web, with its vast array of CSS customizations and tailor-made UI components.
 But what about mobile?
 As any UX, UI, or frontend dev team will quickly discover, it turns out that bringing their design system to mobile is not so simple.

-So how does Burger King do it?
+So how does Burger King achieve their mobile design system?
 Before I answer that, let’s run down the options for customizing your UI in a native mobile app, based on which platform or SDK you’re building with, and then dive into how they make it happen.

 Options for Customizing Your Mobile UI Design

 Native iOS and Android

 Android and iOS offer native software development kits (SDKs) that provide a rich library of frontend UI components, animations, and gestures.